Independence Day 2022: Summary of Indian National Movement

 Independence Day 2022: India celebrates Independence Day every year on August 15.
 In 2022, this day will be historically significant as the country completes 75 years of Independence from the imperial rule of the Britishers.
 In these 75 years, India's journey has been nothing less than adventurous, both politically and socially.

 India's Independence from the imperial power was full of sacrifices.
 The struggle to gain independence has a long list of movements that were required to show a united front to make the voices reach to every corner of the world.

 As India celebrates the 75 years of its glorious Independence, we remember here the Indian National Movement and various significant phases attached to it.

 Summary of Indian National Movement

-- A.O Hume served as a first General Secretary of INC.
+- A.O Hume served as the first General Secretary of INC.

-- Real Aim of Congress is to trained the Indian youth in political agitation and to organise or to create public opinion in the country.
-For this they use the method of annual session where they discuss the problem and passed the resolution.
+- The real Aim of Congress is to train the Indian youth in political agitation and to organise or to create public opinion in the country.
+For this, they use the method of an annual session where they discuss the problem and passed the resolution.

-- Moderates have full faith in British Government and adopted PPP path i.e. Protest, Prayer and Petition.
+- Moderates have full faith in British Government and adopted the PPP path i.e. Protest, Prayer, and Petition.

-- Due to disillusionment from Moderates methods of work, extremism began to develop within the congress after 1892.
-The Extremist leaders were Lala Lajpat Rai, Bal Gangadhar Tilak, Bipinchandra Pal and Aurobindo Ghosh.
-Instead of PPP path they emphasise on self-reliance, constructive work and swadeshi.
+- Due to disillusionment from Moderates' methods of work, extremism began to develop within the congress after 1892.
+The Extremist leaders were Lala Lajpat Rai, Bal Gangadhar Tilak, Bipin Chandra Pal, and Aurobindo Ghosh.
+Instead of the PPP path, they emphasise on self-reliance, constructive work, and swadeshi.